youais/gr-turboseti/README.md

 Issues:
 - `DopplerFinder Buffer` block -- refer to script for more details
-- `DopplerFinder Sink` block -- current issue: `TypeError: cannot pickle 'SwigPyObject' object`
+- `DopplerFinder Sink` block -- current issue: `TypeError: cannot pickle 'SwigPyObject' object`.
+It is possible that this issue may be fatal.

 ### Next Steps